-SITCM’s students are expected to spend at least 10 hours per week on each unit of study / module.
-This means that if a unit / module has 1 lecture hour and 2 tutorial hours per week, students are expected to spend at least 7 additional hours per week doing self-study for that unit / module.
-Use this information to prepare your own study schedule.
+SITCM’s students are expected to spend at least 10 hours per week on each subject.
+This means that if your subject has 1 lecture hour and 2 tutorial hours per week, you need to spend at least 7 extra hours per week on self-study.
+Create a weekly study schedule to keep on top of this.

 When to Study

 At different times of day, our energy levels change.
 Pay attention to when your mind is most able to focus (it is different for each person).
 Your study schedule should take advantage of these productive times.

 Try to study at the same time each day, as a regular schedule is the easiest to follow.

 Many people find several hours of continuous study tiring.
 If you want to have a long study session, consider including short breaks which allow you to recover your energy and focus.